 In mild scoliosis, the curve is less than 45 – 50 degrees.

-While mild scoliosis doesn’t really cause much of a difference in a person’s life, but, the curve can become greater and greater as the child continues to grow and cause other problems.
+While mild scoliosis doesn’t really cause much of a difference in a person’s life, the curve can become greater and greater as the child continues to grow and cause other problems.
 In a lot of the causes, no treatment is necessary.

 If the curve reaches 45 – 50 degrees, then it may get larger throughout life.
 If it reaches 70 degrees, it can cause severe complications.